Preparing to Depart for Chemeketa

 - A receipt for your I-901 SEVIS fee, which you will need to pay before attending a Visa interview

 - A visa application form (DS-156 and DS-158), male applicants will also have to complete form DS-157

 - A passport valid for travel to the U.S.

 - Documentation showing you have sufficient financial resources for your studies.
-Chemeketa and the U.S. immigration office require proof of sufficient funds (such as a bank statement or a confirmation of financial support for at least 1 year of your education).
+Chemeketa and the U.S. immigration office require proof of sufficient funds (such as a bank statement or a confirmation of financial support for at least one year of your education)

 Tips for a Successful Visa Interview